-In 2011, Canada and Chile marked the 70th anniversary of diplomatic relations.
-Bilateral relations are broad and multi-faceted anchored in shared values, including a commitment to democracy and human rights, open markets and commerce, and multilateral cooperation to address global peace and security challenges.
+In 2016, Canada and Chile will mark the 75th anniversary of diplomatic relations.
+Bilateral relations are broad and multi-faceted, anchored in shared values, including a commitment to democracy and human rights, open markets and commerce, and multilateral cooperation to address global peace and security challenges.

-The Canada-Chile Partnership Framework, signed in 2007 and supported by multiple agreements, served as a roadmap for the expansion and deepening of collaboration between Canada and Chile in various priority sectors, such as sustainable development of minerals and metals, science and technology, investment promotion, youth mobility, education and exchanges.
-President Piñera’s visit to Canada on May 30-31st 2013 provided an opportunity for the Heads of State to sign the renewed Canada-Chile Strategic Partnership Framework, extending cooperation for sustainable development of natural resources, strengthening ties in the areas of education, innovation, agriculture and the environment, and consolidating the bilateral and multilateral partnership in the areas of governance, defense and security.
-The visit also allowed for the renewal of the Memorandum of Understanding Regarding Cooperation in the Sustainable Development of Minerals and Metals; it also resulted in the signing of a Geological Survey collaboration, a Memorandum of Understanding on the Recognition of the Canadian Beef Classification System that, together with an approved export license, provides Canadian beef and beef products access to the Chilean market.
-The heads of States also signed a joint statement on Cooperation in the Energy Sector, and a Canada-Chile Science, Technology and Innovation Action Plan.
-Lastly, it was announced that for the first time 40 Chilean public high school students would study in Canada for 6 months through the Chilean Government’s “Penguins Without Borders” program.
+The Canada-Chile Partnership Framework, signed in 2007 and supported by multiple agreements, has served as a roadmap for the expansion and deepening of collaboration between Canada and Chile in various priority sectors, such as sustainable development of minerals and metals, science and technology, investment promotion, youth mobility, education and exchanges.
+The visit of then President Sebastián Piñera to Canada in May of 2013 provided an opportunity for the renewal of the Canada-Chile Strategic Partnership Framework, extending cooperation for sustainable development of natural resources, strengthening ties in the areas of education, innovation, agriculture and the environment, and consolidating the bilateral and multilateral partnership in the areas of governance, defense and security.

-Canada is also home to over 38,000 persons of Chilean origin.
-Approximately 28,500 Canadians tourists visited Chile in 2012.
+Canada is home to over 40,000 persons of Chilean origin.
+Approximately 42 300 Canadians tourists visited Chile in 2012.
 Canada’s visa requirement for Chilean citizens was lifted in November 2014.